ll.pysql – Database import script

 Note that the global configuration will only be relevant for commands that don’t specify the

-parameter themselves.For the parameters
+raise_exceptionsparameter themselves.For the parameters

-see the base classCommand
+raise_exceptionsandcondsee the base classCommand.

 - class ll.pysql.push_raise_exceptions[source]